 God is calling everyone, all the time, to turn from their foolishness.
 And surely He shakes His head every day, wondering at how most people use the free will He’s so graciously granted them.
-Although many have identified all the common problems, they’ve rejected His solution.
+Although many have identified so many of the most common problems, they’ve all too often rejected His solutions.

 Two of those common human problems are racism and prejudice, topics we’ve been hearing a lot about lately.
-Jesus instantly solves both in the lives of those who turn to Him.
+Although few believe it, the truth is, Jesus instantly solves both in the lives of those who truly turn to Him.

 Before we look at how Jesus does that, it would be worthwhile to first consider what racism and prejudice actually are.

 In contemporary America, many accusations of racism are groundless judgments.
 I wonder, for example, how talking heads on TV know my inward reasons for voting for one candidate over another.
 I’m white, but I roomed with a black man in college.
 I asked him to be the best man at my wedding.
-I have black friends.
-The nonprofit I direct serves very poor people all over the world, including those with dark skin.
-I have a black foster grandchild.
-I just hired a black CFO.
+I have many black friends.
+I thank God for the fine black employees whom I’ve been blessed to hire.
+The nonprofit I direct serves very poor people all over the world, including people of color.
+I have a black grandchild by adoption.
+My wife and I have taken in a homeless black woman who lived with us for five months.
 But I didn’t vote for Barack Obama in the previous two elections because I’m racist?
 Really?

 For example, people are labeled as being prejudiced if they express a wariness regarding random people of another race.
 But what if that person has experienced only repeated negative experiences with members of that race?
 Such a person is not actually being prejudiced.
 Rather, he is being reasonable, having been conditioned by his previous experiences.

-But of course, if he was to say about a a member of another race whom he randomly encounters, “That person is no doubt just like the others of his race with whom I’ve had negative experiences, that is a “pre-judgment.”
-That is not based on (sound) reason.
+Of course, if he was to say about a member of another race whom he randomly encounters, “That person is undoubtedly just like the others of his race with whom I’ve had negative experiences, that is a “pre-judgment.”
+That is not based on sound reason.
 That is prejudice (and racism).

 If you are black, and all your life you’ve only experienced harassment and injustice from white police, how could you not be wary of any and all white policemen?
 It would be unfair to accuse you of being racist or prejudiced.
 You are being reasonable.